 No, Section 3.34.030 D of the ordinance prohibits store owners from paying or otherwise refunding the fee amount to customers.
 The intent of the bag fee ordinance is to dissuade customers from using disposable bags.
-If store owners pay the fee, the motivation for customers to avoid taking a disposable bag is lessened and lowers the likelihood of behavior change.
+If store owners pay the fee, the motivation for customers to avoid taking a disposable bag is lessened and lowers the likelihood of behavior change

 Are signs about the fee required to be on display in retail stores?